witstan/Java-Learning/README.md

+# Daily Update on 2022/12/02
+Leart about contents below
+1. OOP - Encapsulation
+2. OOP - Constructor
+3. this Keyword

 # Daily Update on 2022/12/01
-Leart about content below
+Leart about contents below
 1. Overload
-2. Passing by value
+2. Pass by value
 3. Recursion